bshore/steggo/README.md

 # lsb_encoder
 A Least Significant Bit(s) Steganography encoder/decoder.
 Takes a secret message and embeds it into an image file using LSB insertion.

-**Note:** The secret to embed needs to be approx < 20% the file size of the source image to safely embed the whole secret.
-I haven't gotten that totally pinned down yet.
+Supported Formats:
+* PNG
+* JPEG - outputs as output_jpeg.png to avoid compression destroying the secret
+* BMP
+* GIF

 ### Install Dependencies
 Visit the [Golang](https://golang.org/dl/) downloads page and download the installer for your operating